hfoffani/Behavioral-Cloning/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

 I use a model heavily based on NVIDIA End to End Learning for Self-Driving Cars (see https://arxiv.org/abs/1604.07316).
 It consists of five convolution layers (28@31x98, 36@14x47, 48@5x22, 64@3x20, 64@1x18) followed by three full connected layers of 100, 50 and 20 neurons each and the last output layer.
-I have changed the last FC layer to use 20 neuros instead of 10.
+I have changed the last FC layer to use 20 neurons instead of 10.
 See lines 223 to 245 of model.py

-The model uses RELU activations layers after each convolution and He et al. normalization (https://arxiv.org/abs/1502.01852) and ELU activations () for the full connected ones.
+The model uses RELU activation layers after each convolution and He et al. normalization (https://arxiv.org/abs/1502.01852) and ELU activations () for the full connected ones.
 The data is normalized in the model using a Keras lambda layer (code line 221).

 ####2.
 Attempts to reduce overfitting in the model

 I added dropout layers, one after each fully connected layer with a keep probability of 50%.
-It has been proven that dropout layers enhance the generalization properties of the network to avoid overfitting.
+It has been proven that dropout layers enhance the generalization properties of the network to avoid over-fitting.

 ####3.
 Model parameter tuning

 There are several parameters that can be tuned in my solution.
 These are:

 1. The offset correction for the left and right cameras.
-1. The maximum translation in pixels for generated sintetyc images.
+1. The maximum translation in pixels for generated synthetic images.
-1. The maximum increase or decrease of the brightness in percentage for generated sintetyc images.
+1. The maximum increase or decrease of the brightness in percentage for generated intensity images.
 1. The standard deviation around zero of the filter for the steering with angle around zero.

-The other hyperparameters are:
+The other hyper-parameters are:

 1. The initial learning rate.
 1. The number of epochs.